CyberCookie/siegel/client_core/README.md

     Accepts 4 parameters:
     <li>array - aray to iterate throug.</li>
     <li>
         callback - function to xecute on each step.
 Has 2 arguments: array element and index.
-Return true if you want to break a loop
+Return true if you want to break a loop.
     </li>
-    <li>from - index to start from.</li>
+    <li>from - index to start from.
+By default iterates from the beginning.</li>
-    <li>to  - index to iterate to.</li>
+    <li>to  - index to iterate to.
+By default iterates to the end.</li>
 </ul>

 ```js